EdwinVW/pitstop/README.md

 When running in Docker containers (*Production* environment), 2 instances of the the *WorkshopManagementAPI* are started (see the docker-compose file).
 In the *Production* configuration of the API Gateway, you can see two *DownStream* hosts are specified.
 Also a *RoundRobin* load-balancer is configured.
 This ensures that the API Gateway will use both hosts in a round-robin fashion.

 ## Logging
 To make sure you can see what's going on with the application, a lot of informational, warning- and error-logging is emitted.
 This logging can be seen in on the console (output of docker-compose).
 But a better way to look at this logging is using the Seq server that is part of the solution.
-If you start and use the application for some time, point your browser to [http://localhost:5341](http://localhost:5341) and you will see the Seq console with all the logging information emitted by the:
+If you start the application and it for some time, point your browser to [http://localhost:5341](http://localhost:5341) and you will see the Seq console with all the logging information:

 ![](img/seq.png)